wikipathways/WikiPathways-SPARQL-book/intro.i.md

 ### Pathways

-Of course, central to a pathway database are the pathways:
+Of course, central to a <topic>pathway</topic> database are the pathways:

 <sparql>listAllPathways</sparql>

 ### Articles

-Similarly, we can list all PubMed identifiers with the pathways they occur in:
+Similarly, we can list all <topic>PubMed</topic> identifiers with the pathways they occur in:

 <sparql>listAllPubMedIDs</sparql>